 Getting into the Cigar Business

-Steve Bartell: I was in the tech business for 35 years.
-I never intended to get into the cigar business.
-I love cigars and I got to smoke a lot of great cigars with my customers when I was in tech and traveling all over the world.
-When I was fifty years old, I ran into a family that owned some land and was growing and making these amazing cigars.
-I had been smoking the cigars for five years and loved them so much I went to the family and told them I’d like to make a brand out of it- a limited edition, reserve brand.
-So it started as a pet project- a passion project for cigars.
+Steve Bartell: I was in the tech business for 35 years, so I never intended to get into the cigar business.
+I love cigars, and I got to smoke many great cigars with my customers while in tech and traveling worldwide.
+When I was fifty, I ran into a family that owned some land and was growing and making these fantastic cigars.
+I had been smoking the cigars for five years and loved them so much I went to the family and told them I’d like to make a brand out of it — a limited edition, reserve brand.
+So, it started as a pet project — a passion project for cigars.

-Cigar Life Guy: You have said you never intended to have a brand of your own.
+Cigar Life Guy: You never intended to have your own brand.
 What makes Molon Labe different?

 Challenges and Regulation in the Cigar Industry